waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Blocked: Boulders at (3, 7), (4, 7), (5, 7).

 # Progress & Logs
-- KIMCHI (ODDISH) Training (Started Turn 6708): Lv15 (Turn 6917).
+- KIMCHI (ODDISH) Training (Started Turn 6708): Lv15 (Turn 6918).
 - Calcifer (QUILAVA): Lv35.
-- Progress: Test 2 Successful.
-Landed on 3F (9, 3) from 4F Pit.
-Navigating to ladder at (9, 5) to reach 4F Middle section.
+- Progress: Successfully reached the middle section of 4F.
+Navigating to ladder at (9, 7) to reach 5F.

 # Hole Puzzle (Olivine Lighthouse)
 - Observation: 4F has multiple pits.
 - Test 1: Fell through pit at (16, 9) on 4F.
 Landed in walled-off eastern section of 3F.
 Status: Dead end.
 - Test 2: Fell through pit at (9, 3) on 4F.
 Landed in the central section of 3F.
 Status: Successful.
-Ladder to 4F Middle at (9, 5) is reachable.
+Ladder to 4F Middle at (9, 5) used to progress.

 # General Knowledge
 - Abra Weakness: Bug, Ghost, Dark (Arnie asked Turn 6851).